qwales1/gulp-assetpaths/README.md

 ``assets/images/image.png - FAIL``

 Again that is only for dynamically generated paths.
-All of those in code will be replaced correctly.
+All of those examples in code will be replaced correctly.